 Technical Review

-- Once the audit has the status ‘Ready for Technical Review’ the CAB Program Admin can assign a Technical Reviewer by selecting from the drop-down list in the CAB and Auditor Information in the Audit Coversheet.
+- Once the audit has the status ‘Create Draft Preliminary Report,’ the CAB Program Admin can assign a Technical Reviewer by selecting from the drop-down list in the CAB and Auditor Information in the Audit Coversheet.

 - The CAB Program Admin selects ‘Save’ then ‘Submit for Review’ and ‘OK.’
 The CAB Program Admin can add a message for the Technical Reviewer in the textbox.